-At the same time Bed Bath & Beyond, among the major retailers buckling under the online competition led by Amazon, saw its stock hit a nearly 10-year low in April.
+At the same time Bed Bath & Beyond, among the major retailers buckling under the online competition led by Amazon, saw its stock hit a nearly 10-year low

 State governments have diverted vast sums of money from local education initiatives, infrastructure projects and small businesses to help Amazon build warehouses, data centers and just about every other pillar of the Prime network.

 After more than a decade of states fueling Prime’s expansion, helping Amazon pad its coffers and protecting its price advantage, it is time to explore whether the Prime shipping and distribution network should be open to all without fees.

 Since it was launched in 2005, Prime has become the retail equivalent of the “Death Star,” capable of obliterating decades-old businesses.
 The platform is under the exclusive control of the Amazon empire, a remarkable feat for CEO Jeff Bezos, who cut his teeth on Wall Street.
 But while many like to attribute the growth of Prime to Bezos’ business acuity, the true story of its success is the unprecedented taxpayer support Amazon has gotten from all levels of government.

 Prime was able to spring into existence because states and even the federal government allowed Amazon to be the exception to seemingly every rule.
 For example, the publicly subsidized US Postal Service had a rule that it would not deliver mail on Sundays

 — that is, until 2013, when Amazon cut a deal with the post office